HIF: The hypergraph interchange format for higher-order networks: Higher-Order Networks as Hypergraphs

 It may be valuable to understand how this definition may differ from some readers' expectations.
-First, note that an edge $e \in E$ can be mapped to the collection of vertices with which it has an incidence: $e \rightarrow \{ v \in V : (v, e) \in E \}$.
+First, note that an edge $e \in E$ can be mapped to the collection of vertices with which it has an incidence: $e \mapsto \{ v \in V : (v, e) \in I \}$.
 With this in mind, we will also feel free to simply think of an edge as a subset of vertices, and notate $e \subseteq V$, thereby recovering the traditional sense of a hyperedge as a collection of vertices of arbitrary size.
 And indeed, we could also notate $H=(V, E)$ and simply understand that each edge $e \in E$ is a subset $e \subseteq V$.
-But what's critical to note is that then $E$ is not actually a set, but rather, using our definition $E$ is an "indexed family" of hyperedges possibly containing duplicates: there can be two distinct edges $e, f \in E$ which map to the {\em same} set of vertices, so that $e=f$.
+But what's critical to note is that then this $E$ is not actually a set, but rather, using our definition $E$ would be a multiset or bag of hyperedges, and so possibly containing duplicates: there can be two distinct edges $e, f \in E$ which map to the {\em same} set of vertices, so that $e=f$.
 So while mathematically, our structure may be properly called a {\bf multi-hypergraph}, for this paper, we will simply call these all hypergraphs, while still keeping this issue firmly in mind.

 Rather more well understood is how any particular edge is a subset $e \subseteq V$ of arbitrary size.
 If $e$ maps to only two vertices, then that $e$ is a traditional (undirected) graph edge; and indeed, if this is true for {\em all} edges $e \in E$, then $H$ is called a {\bf 2-uniform hypergraph}, which is just a {\bf graph}: all graphs are hypergraphs.
 But $e$ may also have more than two nodes (the traditional sense of "higher-order"), one node (singleton hyperedges), or even none (empty hyperedges are permitted).